 The Banking Ombudsman isn't able to consider all types of complaints - see the Banking Ombudsman Scheme website, www.bankomb.org.nz for more information.
 You can contact the Banking Ombudsman Scheme from the website, write to Freepost 218002, PO Box 25327, Featherston Street, Wellington 6146 or call 0800 805 950.

-Your privacy and how we collect and use information about you
+How we collect and use information about you